Betty White, TV’s Golden Girl, dies at 99

 LOS ANGELES (AP) — Betty White, whose saucy, up-for-anything charm made her a television mainstay for more than 60 years, whether as a man-crazy TV hostess on “The Mary Tyler Moore Show” or the loopy housemate on “The Golden Girls,” has died.
 She was 99.

-White's death was confirmed by her longtime agent Jeff Witjas in a phone call Friday with publicist Pam Golum.
-White would have turned 100 on Jan.
-17, 2022.
+White’s death was confirmed Friday by Jeff Witjas, her longtime agent and friend.
+She would have turned 100 on Jan.
+17.